githubteacher/bug-free-doodle/natas333x2-sandiego.md

 East County

 ### Fun facts
 East county is actually ok.
+If you like horses and pickup trucks.